-The dynamic geology of the South Island of New Zealand is regarded with fascination by earth scientists the world over.
-Teaching and Research carried out by staff and students in the Geology Department at the University of Otago in Dunedin emphasises process-related research tied to the fast tempo of 'active' earth science in the South Island, and to the evolution of our unique New Zealand biota.
+The dynamic geology of New Zealand is regarded with fascination by earth scientists the world over.
+Teaching and research carried out by our staff and students emphasises process-related research tied to the fast tempo of active earth science in the South Island and beyond.
+Our research strengths range from the tectonics of Zealandia to the Southern Ocean carbon cycle to the evolution of our unique New Zealand biota to Antarctic climate history.

 The Department of Geology has an active geophysics research programme.
-The main area of reseach is in controlled source seismology, and in particular offshore geophysical surveys.
-Find out more about Geophysics research at Otago
+The main area of research is in controlled source seismology, and in particular offshore geophysical surveys.

-Historically, the Geology Department grew out of the Otago School of Mines which was an important part of the University of Otago during the gold rushes and subsequent gold mining industry.
+Historically, the Department of Geology grew out of the Otago School of Mines, which was an important part of the University of Otago during the gold rushes and subsequent gold mining industry.
 Today, we have an active research programme studying many aspects of Otago gold, still in close contact with the mining industry.
-Find out more about gold research at Otago.

 Paleontology is an area of active research at Otago.
-The department hosts an extensive collection of, amongst other things, marine mammels and reptiles that enable this research.
-Find out more about the paleontology research at Otago.
+The department hosts an extensive collection of, amongst other things, marine mammals and reptiles that enable this research.

 Other active research areas

-The Department of Geology is also very active in other key reseach areas such as:
+The Department of Geology is also very active in other key research areas such as:

 - Experimental deformation e.g. using microcrystalline ice